Juan Guaidó: Amnesty law

 On 25 January 2019, Guaidó offered the Amnesty Law (Ley de Amnistía a nombre de la Asamblea Nacional de Venezuela) approved by the National Assembly, for military personnel and authorities who help unseat Maduro.
-He suggested that if Maduro gives up power, he may receive amnesty.
-Over his first weekend, he held another public assembly, asking supporters to disseminate the Amnesty Law throughout the country to military, police and other functionaries.
+He suggested that if Maduro gave up power, he may receive amnesty.
+He held a public assembly, asking supporters to disseminate the Amnesty Law throughout the country to military, police and other functionaries.
 On 30 January, demonstrators took to the streets across the country to encourage the military to allow humanitarian aid and reject Maduro.
-Maduro also held meetings with the military; top military command remains loyal to Maduro as of February 2019.
+Maduro also held meetings with the military; top military command remained loyal to Maduro as of February 2019.

-In an editorial published by The New York Times on the evening of 30 January, Guaidó explained that the law would only apply to individuals who were not found to have committed crimes against humanity.
+In a 30 January editorial published by The New York Times, Guaidó explained that the law would only apply to individuals who were not found to have committed crimes against humanity.

+According to Colombian immigration authorities, as of 24 April 2019, about 1,400 Venezuelan military personnel had broken ranks and crossed the border into Colombia since the border clashes began on 23 February, in addition to 60 that crossed into Brazil, according to the Brazilian Army.

 Elections

-Guaidó told CNN in February 2019 that he would call elections 30 days after Maduro leaves power.
-He has not stated if he will run for president when elections occur, but said that "talking about a presidential candidacy separates him from his role at this time."
-In another interview, he declared it was "premature" to consider if he would be running for president.
+Guaidó told CNN in February 2019 that he would call elections 30 days after Maduro left power.
+He did not state if he would run for president when elections occur, but said discussing running for president was "premature".

 The Statute Governing the Transition to Democracy to Re-establish the Validity of the Constitution of the Bolivarian Republic of Venezuela (Estatuto que Rige la Transición a la Democracia para Restablecer la Vigencia de la Constitución de la República Bolivariana De Venezuela) was approved on 5 February, and the National Assembly second vice-president Stalin González announced that a commission to set a route towards elections was established on 6 March 2019.

 Finance and economy

 Guaidó asked the Bank of England and British Prime Minister Theresa May not to return to the Maduro administration the £1.2 billion in gold reserves the UK holds for Venezuela, and to allow the opposition to access it instead.
 In the same week, the US Treasury levied sanctions against PDVSA and transferred control of some Venezuelan assets to Guaidó.

 Guaidó said the Maduro administration was attempting to move some of the country's assets to Uruguay, "to keep stealing from the people of Venezuela."
 On 5 February, Paparoni announced that the transfer from Portugal to Uruguay had been stopped.

-Guaidó seeks to open up the economy by allowing foreign, private oil companies greater participation in ventures with PDVSA; the requirement for 51% PDVSA ownership in joint ventures would be dropped.
-Pledging to honor "legal" and "financial" debt, Carlos Vecchio said that agreements in which Venezuela pays debt with oil (signed by the Maduro administration) may not be honored.
+Guaidó sought to open up the economy by allowing foreign, private oil companies greater participation in ventures with PDVSA by dropping the requirement for 51% PDVSA ownership in joint ventures.
+Pledging to honor "legal" and "financial" debt, Carlos Vecchio said that agreements in which Venezuela pays debt with oil (signed by the Maduro administration) might not be honored.